Maximize Scrum with the Scrum Values: Openness (Part 2 of 5)

 The Scrum framework includes elements that help promote openness.

-- Limiting a Sprint to 30 days or less promotes an openness to changing direction base on new information.
+- Limiting a Sprint to one month or less promotes an openness to changing direction based on new information.

 - The Sprint Goal is fixed and provides guidance, but the plan for meeting the Sprint Goal is open to change based on what the Development Team is learning.